cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 If the encoded sequence of bytes ends before the end of a data item would be reached, that encoding is not well-formed.
-If the encoded sequence of bytes still has bytes remaining after the outermost encoded item is parsed, that encoding is not a single well-formed CBOR item.
+If the encoded sequence of bytes still has bytes remaining after the outermost encoded item is decoded, that encoding is not a single well-formed CBOR item.

 A CBOR decoder implementation can be based on a jump table with all